 General Electric-Westinghouse Electric & Manufacturing-Agreement as to Patents.-Late Thursday afternoon the directors of these companies reached an agreement for pooling their patents.
-This agreement will stop the costly litigation so long in progress and ensure the joint use of the patents during their lite.
+This agreement will stop the costly litigation so long in progress and ensure the joint use of the patents during their life.
 Certain patents are excluded, but Charles A. Coffin, President of the General Electric, is quoted as stating that in a general way it can be said that all the patents held by the two companies for lighting and power will be included except those pertaining to cables and underground trolley material.

-A statement given out by the two companies describes the agreement as follows: "The General Electric Co, has contributed 631⁄2 per cent and the Westinghouse Electric & Manufacturing Co, 371⁄2 per cent in value of the combined patents, and each company is licensed to use the patents of the other company, except as to the matters excluded, each paying a royalty for any use of the combined patents.
+A statement given out by the two companies describes the agreement as follows: "The General Electric Co. has contributed 621⁄2 per cent and the Westinghouse Electric & Manufacturing Co.
+371⁄2 per cent in value of the combined patents, and each company is licensed to use the patents of the other company, except as to the matters excluded, each paying a royalty for any use of the combined patents in excess of the value of its contribution to the patents.
 The patents are to be managed by a board of control consisting of five members, two appointed by each company and a fifth elected by the four so appointed."

 The statement adds that it is expected the economies to be effected by this arrangement will be very considerable.
-The especial incentives leading to it were the recent decisions in favor of patents of the General Electric Company controlling the overhead system of electric railways, the approaching trials on a number of other important General Electric patents and the equally strong position of the Westinghouso
+The especial incentives leading to it were the recent decisions in favor of patents of the General Electric Company controlling the overhead system of electric railways, the approaching trials on a number of other important General Electric patents and the equally strong position of the Westinghouse